TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - I created dummy variables for HomePlanet and Destination column.

-- Stored them into their individual DataFrame and then concatenated them into our orignal DataFrame.
+- Stored them into their individual DataFrame and then concatenated them into the orignal DataFrame.

 - Then I dropped the HomePlanet and Destination column as it is of no use now.